bitovi/academy/src/react-vite/06-routing/routing.md

 child route components.
 Think of it as a marker that tells React Router, “Insert the child route component here.”

-When you define nested routes in your route configuration above, you don't immediately specify where in the parent component's JSX the child components should appear.
-Instead, you use `Outlet` in the parent component's JSX as a placeholder for where the matched child route component should be rendered.
+When you define nested routes in your route configuration above, you don’t immediately specify where in the parent component’s JSX the child components should appear.
+Instead, you use `Outlet` in the parent component’s JSX as a placeholder for where the matched child route component should be rendered.

 In the example below, the child component (`<AboutPage>` or `<HomePage>` from